allthings/developers/guides/quickstart.md

 Our simple integration will be, well, _very_ simple.
 We will ask a user to authorize our integration so that we can perform API requests as, or on behalf of that user.
 Then, in our simple web application we will display a welcome message with the user's name.
 That's it.
 While simple, this is the basis on which you'll be able to build further features simply by making further API requests or integrating with your own APIs.
 Let's get started.

+> You can jump to the complete example source code [here](#complete-example).
+> You can also run the completed example in your browser [here](https://codesandbox.io/s/the-smallest-allthings-micro-app-v2-biod3?fontsize=14&hidenavigation=1&theme=dark).
+Just make sure to update the _clientId_ with your OAuth Client ID and update your OAuth Client with your _Redirect URL_.

 We'll use [CodeSandbox](https://codesandbox.io/) in this guide as it allows us to build this whole integration without ever needing to install anything locally on your computer or to run your own server—and it doesn't require any signup.

 Let's create a new sandbox.
 Open up [this link](https://codesandbox.io/s/github/codesandbox-app/static-template/tree/master/?file=/index.html) in a new browser tab or window.
 You'll be presented with a small code editor on the left of your screen, and a preview on the right.